HYAR7E/AlgorithmProject/ProyectoAlgoritmo/info.md

-        In utilitaries functions, variables should be declared with no prefix In utilitaries functions, variables created to be compared should be declared with '_' prefix In user menu functions, user layer functions should have the 'ac${account_type}_' prefix as ac0_changeInformation In user menu functions, logic layer functions should be declared with 'mll_' prefix as mll_printData (ml: menu logic layer)
+        In utilitaries functions, variables should be declared with no prefix In utilitaries functions, variables created to be compared should be declared with '_' prefix In user menu functions, user layer functions should have the 'ac${account_type}_' prefix as ac0_changeInformation In user menu functions, logic layer functions should be declared with 'mll_' prefix as mll_printData (mll: menu logic layer)
     # Variable's specifications
         Global variables should be declared with no prefix in database.cpp (user) Global structures array should be declared with no prefix in database.cpp